Skip to main content

 0

-You can upload as much information as you want into client accounting, so it might be worth designing a firm-wide template to use for this.
+You can upload as much information as you want into Client Accounting, so it will be easier if you design a firm-wide template.

-2. Select the columns you want to import and match the column headers with the appropriate columns in Client Accounting .
+3. Select the columns you want to import and match the column headers with the appropriate columns in Client Accounting.

 columns-compliance.png

-1. The following columns are essential to successfully add the data (but you can import as much information as you feel necessary).
+1. The following columns are essential to add the data successfully (but you can import as much information as you need).

 • Account code: the account code for that particular line item